kamenator/pokemonstop/README.md

 To run the game please run `npm run dev` in the top directoy after cloning the repo.

+To run tests please run `npm run test` in the top directoy.

 ## Future Wishlist

 ### General
 - Test coverage
 - Migrate all JS to TS
+- Add lint checker for code formatting

 ### Pokemon Directory
 - [P0] Allow for grouping of Pokemon by other related characteristics like: Type, Stats, Weigth, etc...